paulscrugham/janggi/README.md

 ## Testing JanggiGame

 Included in this repo is a `JanggiGame_tests.py` file that contains tests ranging from a few moves to full game runs that end in checkmate.
-It can be run with the following command (assuming `JanggiGame.py` is in the same directory:
+It can be run with the following command (assuming `JanggiGame.py` is in the same directory):

 `python JanggiGame_tests.py` or `python3 JanggiGame_tests.py`